ChattanoogaDSA/mainsite/content/callouts/we-are-socialists.md

 <blockquote>
   <p>
-    \[A\] socialist society represents an advance to a higher stage of life-that is, a form of society which is economically, socially, culturally, and ethically superior to a system based upon production for private profit.
+    [A] socialist society represents an advance to a higher stage of life-that is, a form of society which is economically, socially, culturally, and ethically superior to a system based upon production for private profit.
 History shows that the processes of social change have nothing in common with silly notions about "plots" and "conspiracies."
 The development of human society-from tribalism to feudalism, to capitalism, to socialism-is brought about by the needs and aspirations of mankind for a better life.
   </p>
-  <footer>\-- Paul Robeson, <cite>Here I Stand</cite></footer>
+  <footer>Paul Robeson, <cite>Here I Stand</cite></footer>
  </blockquote>